 Now place the frying pan back on the flame, or use a new one, pour enough oil to submerge half of a chop and allow the oil to heat.

-Meanwhile, take 3 tablespoons of the vegetable mixture in your hand, roll it into desired shape, preferably a little disk or that strange oval shape that all the mothers have mastered.
-Chops I rolled look like the head of the alien in Independence Day!
+Take 3 tablespoons of the vegetable mixture in your hand, roll it into desired shape, preferably a little disk or that strange oval shape that all the mothers have mastered.
 Make several of these and line them up in a plate like toy soldiers lined up for an imaginary war.

-Pick up the chop in your right hand, dip it in the batter and drop it in the bread crumbs.
+Dip a chop in the batter and drop it in the bread crumbs.
 Use a fork to roll the cutlet in the breadcrumbs.
 Then with your clean and dry right hand, pick up the cutlet and deftly (if you can) put it into the frying pan.
 Repeat until all the cutlets have been fried.

 Serve piping hot with kashundi or a spicy dipping sauce, onion rings and some hot tea.

-Peanuts are optional but unless you are allergic to them, do use them for the added flavour and crunch.
-Later, you could just shove the offenders to the corner of the plate like I do.
+- Peanuts are optional but unless you are allergic to them, do use them for the added flavour and crunch.

 1 Mudi – Word for puffed rice in Bengali language; pronounced moo-dee